haram/splendid_implanter/README.md

 ## Usage

-Compile the solution on Release x64, then cd to the directory with an elevated command line, and use like: splendid_implanter.exe dll_name window_class
+1. Run build.bat (this will only work for VS19, or VS17)
+2. Start an elevated commandline
+3. Go to the x64/Release directory
+4. splendid_implanter.exe dll_name window_class

+In this case: `splendid_implanter.exe splendid_implant.dll R6Game`

 To find the window's class name, use winlister.